 A Phase 1 Report, often a critical first step in environmental due diligence, is an assessment designed to identify potential or existing environmental contamination liabilities on a property.
 This essential document, which is integral in the commercial real estate transaction process, provides buyers, sellers, and financiers with a comprehensive view of a property's current environmental status.
-By evaluating the possibility of contamination from hazardous substances or petroleum products, it plays a pivotal role in the protection of public health, preservation of the environment, and in safeguarding the financial interests of stakeholders involved in the transaction.
 Understanding the importance and implications of a Phase 1 Report can significantly influence decision-making processes, making it an invaluable tool in the realm of real estate development and investment.

 Check out LandApp to assess any property's potential contamination risk at a glance.
-Although LandApp does not replace a formal Phase 1 ESA report, it provides any U.S. property's proximity to nearby Superfund sites, contaminated sites, underground tanks, and abandoned wells.
+Although LandApp does not replace a formal Phase 1 ESA report, it provides any U.S. property's proximity to nearby Superfund sites, contaminated sites, underground tanks, and abandoned wells, helping you to conduct a preliminary Phase 1 report.
 The tool also provides thorough data about any contaminated site's specific contaminant, remediation status, chemical properties, and more to provide you with information about a property's contamination risk with the click of a button.

 What is a Phase 1 Report?

-A Phase 1 report, also referred to as a Phase 1 Environmental Site Assessment (ESA), is a detailed assessment of potential environmental contamination on a property.
-This report is typically conducted during the due diligence stage of a real estate transaction, and its purpose is to identify any potential environmental risks associated with the property.
+A Phase 1 Report, also referred to as a Phase 1 Environmental Site Assessment (ESA), is a detailed assessment of potential environmental contamination on a property.
+A Phase 1 Report investigates a property's current and historical use and is typically conducted during the due diligence stage of a real estate transaction.
+The purpose of a Phase 1 Report is to identify any potential environmental risks associated with the property.

 When is a Phase 1 Report Done?